Repost from 2015. Edited, updated, and corrected.

 Inerrancy of the Bible

-The Bible, many times the King James Bible, is without error, perfect in all it says and teaches.
-Some IFB churches believe even the italicized words added by the translators are inspired.
+The Bible, many times the King James Bible, is inspired, infallible, and without error, perfect in all it says and teaches.
+Some IFB churches believe that even the italicized words added by the translators are inspired.

 Inspiration of the Bible

 The Bible, in its original writings, was breathed out by God.
 God directed (moved) the writers of the Bible in such a way that their words were the exact words God wanted to be written down.
 Some within the IFB Church movement believe that the King James Bible is just as God-inspired as the original writings.
 Others believe God has preserved his Word throughout history, and the King James Bible is the only Bible for English-speaking people.

 Someday, perhaps today, Jesus Christ will come in the clouds and rapture all the Christians off the face of the earth.
 Then, all the unbelievers will face seven years of tribulation as described in the book of Revelation.
 Jesus will then return to earth, bind Satan, and establish his millennial kingdom.
 During the millennium, the raptured Christians will remain in heaven while Jesus rules the earth with a rod of iron.
 At the end of the millennium, Satan will be loosed for a season and God will defeat him.
 Then God will judge everyone, destroy the heavens and earth, and make all things new.
 (This is an abbreviated form of what IFB churches believe about the Second Coming.)